 Dakar is the capital of Senegal

-- African Renaissance Monument: It was opened in 2010 AD, as a result of Africa’s independence from European colonialism and the end of the slave trade.
+- The African Renaissance Monument: It was launched in 2010 as a symbol of Africa’s independence from European colonial domination as well as the end of the slave trade.